utah-cs4470-sp23/class/hw4/README.md

     (TupleType (FloatType) (FloatType) (FloatType) (FloatType))

-There are two exceptions to this rule.
-First of all, in function definitions (`fn` commands) the function arguments are enclosed in an additional set of parentheses.
+There is one exception to this rule: in function definitions (`fn` commands) the function arguments are enclosed in an additional set of parentheses.
 For example, this function:

     fn f(i : int, j : int) : int {
         return [i, j]